km8donth8/RISCV32-ChampionChip/README.md

 <img src="pic/Multiplier.png" width="560">

 Covers the four Zmmul instructions.
-Three 64-bit products are computed — signed×signed, signed×unsigned and unsigned×unsigned — and `mult_sel`, taken
-from `funct3`, selects which half of which product reaches `rd`.
+Three 64-bit products are computed: signed×signed, signed×unsigned and unsigned×unsigned and `mult_sel`, taken from `funct3`, selects which half of which product reaches `rd`.
 MUL returns the low 32 bits, which are identical regardless of signedness; the three MULH variants return the upper 32 bits of the matching product.